Larouex/IoTC-OPCUA-Server-Basic/README.md

 Here are the steps we will go through...

-  * Define our Nodes and Variables for our OPC UA Server
+  * Define and Configure Nodes and Variables for our OPC UA Server.
+  * Create our Device Template for Import into Azure IoT Central.
-  * Create our Application in Azure IoT Central
+  * Create our Application in Azure IoT Central.
-  * Create our Device Template for Azure IoT Central that defines our Telemetry using the DTDL Specification
+  * Create our Device Template for Azure IoT Central that defines our Telemetry using the DTDL Specification.
+  * Create our Visualizations for Azure IoT Central that displays our Telemetry data.
-  * Run Our OPC UA Server and Browse the Data via the "UaExpert — A Full-Featured OPC UA Client"
+  * Run Our OPC UA Server and Browse the Data via the "UaExpert — A Full-Featured OPC UA Client".
-  * Send Telemetry to Azure IoT Central and Visualize that Data
+  * Send Telemetry to Azure IoT Central and Visualize that Data.

 ## Running the "Create IoT Central Template" Application
 This is a nifty little helper application that interrogates your configuration of the Nodes and Variables that you defined in the <b>config.json</b> in the previous section.